gofynd/fdk-client-java/documentation/platform/CATALOG.md

 [GetSearchWordsData](#GetSearchWordsData)

-A successful response contains the keyword object with id that is added.
-See example below or refer `GetSearchWordsDataSchema` for details
+A successful response contains the detail of the custom keyword search mapping if exists.
+See example below or refer `GetSearchWordsDetailResponseSchema` for details